Australian Defence Force Academy: Single Service Training (SST)

 At the end of each academic session, Midshipmen and Officer Cadets move to their respective single service colleges for Single Service Training (SST).
 Such training prepares them to be officers in the ADF.
 Army Officer Cadets continue this training for another 12 months after leaving ADFA at the Royal Military College, Duntroon (RMC-D), to later be commissioned as Lieutenants.
-Most Officer Cadets and Midshipmen undertake six SST periods over a three-year period.
-However, Midshipmen have already completed 12 months of training in the Navy so they may not be required to train in these periods.
+Army will complete eight battle blocks.
+By the end of their first year, Army OCDTs are expected to be qualified as private soldiers, with recent cohorts undertaking the reservist recruit course at 1RTB Kapooka.
+By the end of Third year, OCDTs are qualified as section commanders.
+In contrast, Air Force Officer Cadets complete 3 Phases of SSTs whilst Midshipmen, who have already completed 12 months of training in the Navy, may not be required to train in these periods.